Do LED Lights Emit UV Rays? Key Insights for Your Safety

 Are LED Grow Lights Different?

-UV radiation is emitted by LED grow lights, which are utilized for plant growth.
+LED grow lights emit UV radiation to help plant growth.
 For plant usage, the amount and wavelength of light are especially designed.
 You cannot take these UV LEDs as regular office or home LEDs.

 LED vs. Other Light Sources in Terms of UV Emissions